praveen4030/DemuxSolution/README.md

 - Auto Route
  : It is used to reduce the boiler plate code in routing and to access to awesome features provided by this package

+## APK
+You can find the apk to test it inside APK folder